Other Cultures and Pet Funerals

-As pet funerals become a common part of American culture throughout the later part of the 20th century and early 21st century, many have wondered about the experience of the tradition in other cultures.
-And, since America is a melting pot of cultures from throughout the world, such questions are a good study in the roots of the tradition of pet funerals in our own culture.
+As pet funerals become a common part of American culture throughout the later part of the 20th century and early 21st century, the creation of pet memorials has, subsequently, become a tradition in itself.
+There are countless cemeteries for pets across the states that hold numbers of elegant and ornate monuments to the beloved companions of many families.
+While this may seem to be quickly becoming a norm of society - despite the negative feedback of those who memorialize a pet, mostly from the mainstream media - many have wondered about the experience of the tradition in other cultures.
+Since America is a melting pot of cultures from throughout the world, such questions are a good study in the roots of the tradition of pet funerals in our own culture.
 So below we list briefly some notes on pet funerals in relation to some of the world's other major cultures and religions.

 Other Western Cultures